AAWorks/hill-cipher/Presentation.md

 Note that matrix multiplication is not commutative, even if the A and B have the same dimensions.
 This means that A and B cannot be swapped around (like in normal multiplication).

+## Requirements to use the Hill Cipher (the original version)

+- an alphabetical text to encode via the cipher.
+All letters should be in the same case for ease of use.
+Numbers are not allowed in the original implementaion, but we have some tricks up our sleeves...
+- The matrix should have a modular inverse.
+If there is no modualar inverse for the matrix, then you won't be able to decode the ciphertext and the encoded text is just as useful as a md5 hash (lol!).
+We also have some tricks up our sleeves for this....

 ## Encoding text

-Requirements to use the Hill Cipher:

-- a text to encode via the cipher
-- a key matrix that is as long as the text to encode, squared

 Let the text to be encoded be ACT, and the key matrix be: